 Nordic Semiconductor is at the forefront of this wireless revolution having single-handedly pioneered the ULP wireless sector during the 1990s.
 Today, due in large part to Nordic's persistent efforts to continually develop, enhance and expand the reach ULP wireless – a version of ULP wireless connectivity called Bluetooth low energy (previously called Bluetooth Smart) has now been adopted by the open standards group behind Bluetooth wireless technology: the Bluetooth SIG.
 As such, Bluetooth low energy will shortly appear alongside classic Bluetooth in almost every new cell phone and Bluetooth-enabled device.

 Nordic remains passionately committed to ULP wireless technology and continues to be excited and sometimes even amazed by the new possibilities and applications that ULP wireless is creating – possibilities that will one day benefit the lives of billions worldwide.

 Nordic Semiconductor is a publicly listed, global Norwegian company listed on the Norwegian Oslo stock exchange (OSX: NOD) and headquarter in Trondheim, Norway.
 The company was established in 1983 as a spinout from the Technical University of Trondheim and is ISO 9001:2008 certified.

-Nordic Semiconductor is a fabless semiconductor company and as such, supply chain management is a vital part of our activity.
-For wafer processing, assembly and test, we have chosen world class partners like TSMC, Amkor and ASE which are certified to ISO9001 and TS16949.
+Nordic Semiconductor is a fabless semiconductor company and as such, supply chain management is a vital part of Nordic's activity.
+For wafer processing, assembly and test, Nordic have chosen world class partners like TSMC, Amkor and ASE which are certified to ISO9001 and TS16949.

 Design projects are managed through a risk-oriented approach and every design sub-process ends with a review with a corresponding checklist and a reference team to assure the quality of the deliverables.
 Advanced verification tools and methods are important parts of the design processes.